 Think back to elementary school.
 You may have been a "secret" boyfriend or girlfriend to someone on the playground at school where only you and the other person knew about it.

-If we take that example and apply it to our discussion of common law marriage, we would learn that a common law marriage cannot be established by similar patterns of behavior.
-The parties to a common law marriage must have held themselves out to others as being married to each other.
+If we take that example and apply it to our discussion of common law marriage, we would learn that similar behavior patterns cannot establish a common-law marriage.
+The parties to a common-law marriage must have held themselves out to others as being married to each other.
 Actions or words are enough to establish this requirement.

 Property and its effect on Common Law Marriage in Texas

-One of the biggest reasons why one party may want to prove a common law marriage, and the other party may want to disprove a common law marriage, is in regard to a division of property.
-If a common law marriage is proved, then a divorce is necessary just as if the parties had been married by a judge or religious official.
+One of the biggest reasons one party may want to prove a common-law marriage and the other party may want to disprove a common-law marriage is a division of property.
+If a common-law marriage is proved, a divorce is necessary, just as if the parties had been married by a judge or religious official.

 This means their property is subject to the laws of community property.
-This means that whatever property or income came to be during the course of the common law marriage would stand to be divided in a just and equitable (read: 50/50) fashion upon the termination of the relationship.
+This means that whatever property or income came to be during the common law marriage would stand to be divided in a just and equitable (read: 50/50) fashion upon the termination of the relationship.

-What this means on a practical level is that the party who owns most of the property- bank accounts, real estate, etc. would most likely want to disprove a common law marriage so that they do not lose out on the property that they have accumulated during the course of the common law marriage.
-On the other hand, the party who stands to benefit from common law marriage designation would obviously push harder to establish a common law marriage.
+What this means on a practical level is that the party who owns most of the property- bank accounts, real estate, etc. would most likely want to disprove a common law marriage so that they do not lose out on the property that they have accumulated during the common law marriage.
+On the other hand, the party that stands to benefit from common law marriage designation would push harder to establish a common-law marriage.

 If you are looking for a family law office that offers superior customer service and a strong work ethic, look no further than the Houston divorce lawyers with the Law Office of Bryan Fagan, PLLC.
-Please contact us today to learn more about how we can assist you and your family with your legal questions.
+Please get in touch with us today to learn more about assisting you and your family with your legal questions.